A 6-Module Online, Interactive Workshop

-As with all our programs, your satisfaction is guaranteed.
-If you participate fully in a workshop–watch, read, and try out everything included–and find you are not satisfied for any reason, we will give you a full refund.
+As with all of our programs, your satisfaction is guaranteed.
+Your registration fee is fully refundable for any reason up to the close of enrollment, no questions asked.
+Once the refund period ends and the workshop begins, we want you to be satisfied.
+If you participate fully in a workshop – watch, read, and try out what is included – and find you are not satisfied, we will give you a full refund.
 Just notify us within 90 days of purchasing the program.

-As long as you have the suggested prerequisites (listed above), you should be fine.
-This workshop starts slowly and becomes advanced very quickly.
+A: As long as you have the suggested prerequisites (a strong understanding of linear regression), you should be fine.

-To get the most out of the workshop, you WILL need to spend some time each week going over the content and also “getting your hands dirty” with some data.
-Expect to spend 5-6 hours per week reviewing the concepts and doing the exercises, and re-running class examples on your own.
+However, you WILL need to spend some time each week, both going over the material and also “getting your hands dirty” with some data.
+Expect to spend 4-5 hours per week reviewing the material and doing the exercises, and re-running class examples on your own.